Thanatos Weather

 DISCUSSION...

-Areas of dense fog may persist across parts of southeast Oklahoma
+Areas of dense fog have developed this morning across portions of

 SPOTTER AND EMERGENCY MANAGEMENT ACTION STATEMENT...